wxy20850606/wxy20850606.github.io/content/posts/2025/09/how-to-manifest.md

 - **Clarity** changed my life first.
 I used to be distracted all the time, jumping from one thing to another.
 When I got clear on my priorities — investing only in what I understood, creating videos instead of wasting hours scrolling — that clarity grew my portfolio by 54% and gave me direction.

 - Then came **discipline**.
 I wasn’t always an early riser.
-But discipline got me to bed before 9:30, so I could get up before 4 a.m., day after day.
+But discipline got me to bed before 9:30, so I could get out of bed before 4 a.m., day after day.
 It got me into the gym when I didn’t feel like going.
 That discipline is why I dropped my body fat to 20%.

 - **Peace** was harder.
-I used to live restless, always feeling like something was missing.
+I used to live restlessly, always feeling like something was missing.
 But by building a morning routine — walking, writing, breathing before the world wakes up — I found peace inside myself.
 That peace made me productive instead of overwhelmed.

 - **Self-worth** was a breakthrough.
 For so long, I doubted myself: “Who am I to share on YouTube?
 Who would listen to me?”
 But the moment I believed I was worthy, I created 20 videos in my very first month.
 I stopped waiting for permission.